goerli/medalla/README.md

 The Schlesi testnet is one of many steps in that direction.

-##### Is _Schlesi_ an incentivized adversarial network?
-No. The Schlesi testnet is not incentivized.
-The current goal is to ensure protocol compatibility across major ETH 2.0 client implementations.
-Participation is free and permissionless, everyone can create validator deposits at [`0xA15554BF93a052669B511ae29EA21f3581677ac5`](https://goerli.etherscan.io/address/0xA15554BF93a052669B511ae29EA21f3581677ac5) on the _Goerli_ Ethereum testnet and start validating on Schlesi.

-##### What's the difference between Schlesi and _Interop_?
+##### What's the difference between Schlesi and _Topaz_?
-The [ETH 2.0 Interop Lock-In](https://blog.ethereum.org/2019/09/19/eth2-interop-in-review/) was a physical meetup of seven client teams working towards interoperability in 2019.
-This was the first major step towards multi-client testnets, even though the focus of the lock-in was mainly on networking.
-Other aspects of interoperability were playing minor roles.

-For Schlesi, _all_ aspects are important, as they would be important for a potential mainnet candidate.
+The [Topaz Testnet](https://medium.com/prysmatic-labs/introducing-topaz-testnet-8e8a4e00a700) is a single-client testnet launched by the Prysmatic Labs team.
+It's entirely comprised of prysm validators.

+Schlesi, on the other side, tries to have as many different clients right from the start.
+The Schlesi genesis contained 50% Lighthouse and 50% Prysm validators.
+Other clients joined the network since.
+It's a multi-client testnet.

 ##### What's the difference between Schlesi and _Multinet_?
 The [ETH 2.0 Multinet](https://github.com/eth2-clients/multinet) is a collection of startup scripts to simulate multi-client testnets with various parameters such as number of validators to run the network with.
 The multinet is based on a minimal ETH 2.0 specification.

 Schlesi, however, is _not_ a simulation.
 It's a real persistent end-user testnet based on a slightly modified mainnet configuration.
 Everyone should be able to add validators and beacon chain nodes.

+##### What's the difference between Schlesi and _Interop_?
+The [ETH 2.0 Interop Lock-In](https://blog.ethereum.org/2019/09/19/eth2-interop-in-review/) was a physical meetup of seven client teams working towards interoperability in 2019.
+This was the first major step towards multi-client testnets, even though the focus of the lock-in was mainly on networking.
+Other aspects of interoperability were playing minor roles.

+For Schlesi, _all_ aspects are important, as they would be important for a potential mainnet candidate.

 ##### Why does Schlesi use the _Mainnet_ configuration?
 The ultimate goal of Schlesi should be proving that the clients are ready to support a potential beacon-chain mainnet.
 Therefore, it is time to template the testnet as close as possible to mainnet.